-May 1 is the deadline to apply for academic scholarships awarded by OC Student Financial Aid for the upcoming school year.
+Students must apply each semester for academic scholarships awarded by OC Student Financial Aid for the upcoming school year.
+The fall deadline is June 15th and the spring deadline is November 1st each year.
 These include the Odessa College Academic, Hext Family Foundation, Property Deposit, Davidson, Slaton-Bassett, Joann Pickering Douglass and Ethel Russell scholarships.
 Applications are accepted year around but forms received after the deadline will be placed on a waiting list.
 Detailed information about each scholarship is available.

 Students must submit a completed scholarship application and photocopies of high school and college transcripts to Student Financial Aid.
 Applicants are ranked according to grade point average, with some consideration given to an essay and completed coursework.
 Applications without a transcript will not be considered for funding.
 Scholarships are awarded to the highest ranking students until funds are depleted.
-Students must reapply each spring for the next school year.